 White turkeys are available in various strains that will reach different weights according to their age.
 Turkeys will reach four to six kg (nine to 13 lb.) at younger ages (10 to 12 weeks), or they can be slaughtered later (14 to 20 weeks) for a higher meat yield, at eight to 16 kg (17 to 35 lb.).

 Both white and bronze turkey poults are generally purchased as mixed sexes.
 Bronze turkeys do not grow as rapidly as white turkeys and are smaller at maturity.

 Guidelines for brooding and rearing turkey poults are available in the General Brooding and Rearing Poultry Fact Sheet.

 Turkey poults require extra care and monitoring in the first couple of weeks to ensure that they are drinking water and eating the feed provided.
 Deaths within the first five days due to starvation and dehydration are more common than with chicks.
 The use of brooder rings is important for brooding poults, as it helps contain them near heat, feed and water sources.

-Turkeys will eat bedding and if it is eaten excessively, it can lead to gizzard impaction in birds that are two to three weeks of age.
+Turkeys will eat bedding and, if it is eaten excessively, this can lead to gizzard impaction in birds that are two to three weeks of age.
 Providing a source of grit for the poults will assist the gizzard in breaking down the ingested litter.